NONPROFIT CHAMBER OF SERVICE

 - Show substantive history of involvement in the nonprofit sector through employment, volunteerism, or board service

-- Be willing to commit to, and attend, all sessions of the 6-month program
+- Be willing to commit to, and attend, all sessions of the 5-month program with support from supervisor/organization

 - Demonstrate the initiative to becoming a high-performing leader with a commitment to the Kansas nonprofit sector